OPM/ResInsight/Documentation/UsersGuide/WellPaths.md

 ![](images/WellPathCollectionProperties.png)

-- **Global well path visibility** This option forces the wellpaths on or off, ignoring the individual settings unless it is set to Individual.
+- **Global well path visibility** This option forces the well paths on or off, ignoring the individual settings unless it is set to Individual.
 - **Clip Well Paths** This option hides the top of the Well Trajectories to avoid displaying the very long lines from the reservoir to the sea surface.
 - **Well Path clipping depth distance** This number is the distance from the top of the reservoir to the clipping depth.